007 MAGAZINE - The World's Foremost James Bond Resource!

 With the success of Dr. No (1962) and the announcement that its follow-up From Russia With Love (1963) would debut in the USA in April of 1964, Signet issued a movie tie-in version of the novel which retained the same catalogue number (D2030) as the 1961 edition with the Barye Phillips vignette cover.

 YOU ONLY LIVE TWICE was published in hardback in the UK on March 16, 1964 although the details of Bond's ‘death’ had already been leaked by the UK newspaper the Daily Sketch on November 15, 1963.
-The tabloid newspaper ran an article entitled ‘In Memoriam James Bond’, and printed M’s obituary from chapter 21 in full.
-Apparently the newspaper had obtained an early proof copy of the novel, and printed the story accompanied with an illustration of Sean Connery's face.
+The tabloid newspaper ran an article entitled ‘In Memoriam James Bond’, and printed the obituary written by M from chapter 21 in full.
+Apparently the newspaper had obtained an early proof copy of the novel, and published the story accompanied by an illustration of Sean Connery's face.
 Coming just a week before his own appearance in the High Court, Ian Fleming was incensed by the Daily Sketch article feeling they had given away an important twist from his forthcoming novel, and was compelled to take legal action himself.
 An injunction was granted preventing the newspaper from revealing anything further from the story, but the damage was done and the author received many angry letters from readers unhappy that their hero was being ‘killed off’.
 Sir Arthur Conan Doyle (1859-1930) faced the same public reaction to his short story The Final Problem (1893), which ended with the apparent death of Sherlock Holmes.
 Doyle bowed to public pressure and was forced to resurrect his detective hero, but it would take him until 1901 to eventually come to terms with the fact Holmes was his most famous creation, and he continued to write further stories until three years before his own death.

 An abridged version of YOU ONLY LIVE TWICE was then serialized in the Daily Express from 2nd - 13th March with illustrations by Andrew Robb and a graphic banner by Raymond Hawkey.
 In February 1964 it was reported that Ian Fleming had sold the US magazine rights to PLAYBOY for $35,000.
 YOU ONLY LIVE TWICE was then serialized in an abridged three-part adaptation in the May-June 1964 issues, accompanied by stylish colour illustrations by Daniel Schwartz.